genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 }
 ```

+## Change the log level
-### Change the log level to verify the execution of the events
+Change the log level to verify the execution of the events.

 To do this, run the [LogLevel](/operations/commands/server-commands/#loglevel-script) command:

 ```shell